If you're looking for the login form, it has been moved to the site header to make it more visible and easily accessible.

-PM 140 Introduction to Project Management (3)
+PM 140 Project Management Fundamentals (3)

 Description: Trains in the basic principles of project management, including concepts from the initiating, planning, executing, monitoring & controlling, and closing process groups.
 Introduces fundamentals from the ten project management knowledge areas: integration, scope, time, cost, quality, human resources, communications, risk, procurement, and stakeholder management.

 Description: Provides training and experience with project management tools and techniques, including work breakdown structures, network diagrams, risk management, earned value management, and other tools.
 Reinforces correct principles while helping students develop skills and gain experience with project management software.

 Prerequisite: PM 180

 Description: Provides students with the opportunity to apply project management principles to real- world situations with the use of simulations and case studies.
 Also, offers additional training in project management principles, tools, techniques, and outcomes.

 Description: Prepares students to take and pass the Certified Associate in Project Management (CAPM) certification exam by teaching project management principles as contained in the Project Management Body of Knowledge (PMBOK).
 Successful completion of the course work should prepare for passing the CAPM exam.